 Using the Eichleay formula requires three steps for the calculation process:

-- Home Office Overhead - To get the final amount, multiply the daily overhead rate by the amount of delay days caused by the project owner.
+- Home Office Overhead: To get the final amount, multiply the daily overhead rate by the number of delay days caused by the project owner.

 How the Project Owner Can Challenge the Use of the Eichleay Formula

 There are certain instances that a project owner can challenge the contractor when the formula is being used.
 Here are some of the most common arguments a contractor needs to be ready to be challenged:

 - The formula is considered an estimate, and its accuracy can be questioned.